aishwinj04/File-Destroyer-App/README.md

 ## Features

 - Allows selection of multiple files for deletion.
-- Overwrites file contents and deletes them permanently.
+- Overwrites file contents and deletes them permanently (Ensures file contents are not recoverable)
 - Intuitive GUI with feedback messages for the user.
 - Simple, one-click file deletion process.
 - Cautionary warning to inform users about the irreversible nature of the action.